Profile photo of Maximilien Charlier

 • Probability: I have compared some algorithms based on its results.
 (18/20)

-I have compared 3 data games generated by different algorithms and i have to found if algorithms have been used on the same data entry or not.
-To do that, i have used some statistical test to found the statistical law of each data game (a data game with a statistical law in the exit of an algorithm have the same law in the entry).
+I have compared 3 datasets generated by different algorithms and I had to find if algorithms have been used on the same data entry or not.
+To do that, I have used some statistical tests to find the statistical law of each dataset (a dataset with a statistical law in the exit of an algorithm has the same law in the entry).

 BA2